candiddev/etcha/hugo/content/docs/guides/running-patterns.md

 }
 ```

 We can run `etcha push core patterns/core.jsonnet` and it will push to both `server1` and `server2`, or we can target the mysql source (`etcha push core mysql patterns/mysql.jsonnet`) and only target `server2`.
+Both servers have an empty string Source, `debug`, that allows any Pattern or Command to be pushed.

 **You don't have to use multiple sources**.
 With how flexible Patterns are, the `core` pattern could contain the `mysql` Pattern and only run it if a [host's var]({{< ref "/docs/references/config#pushtargets" >}}) has `mysql: true`.